lrcarrera/Reversi/README.md

 /*Implementation of Reversi game*/
-Game Modes:
+- Game Modes:
  - Multiplayer
  - Individual:
-    -Easy (In each move, the hint disks shows a number of disks that will be moved in the actual movement or a future one) -Medium
+    - Easy (In each move, the hint disks shows a number of disks that will be moved in the actual movement or a future one)
-    -Hard
+    - Medium
+    - Hard

 Developed By Radu Spaimoc & Luis Rosales